Willgunter/Discord-Clone/README.md

     - ✅✅✅highlight messages when you mouse them similar to channels bar✅✅✅ (add edit / delete functionality?)
     - ✅✅✅need to make spaces not allowed in server creation menu✅✅✅
     - make "profile" route more pretty
-    - add delete server functionality
+    - add delete server functionality (disable duplicate names --> use configServers list of servers that server list component has)

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅